The effects of varying colour-luminosity relations on supernova science: Acknowledgements

 \section{Acknowledgements}

-We would like to thank Miguel Zumalacarregui and Carlos Garc\'ia Garc\'ia for their help with {\sc MontePython}.
-We also thank Myriam Rodrigues, Claudia Guti\'errez, Yukei Murakami, Ben Stahl and Joe Anderson for useful discussions.
-S.G.G., A.M. and A.P.A. acknowledge support by FCT under Project CRISP PTDC/FIS-AST-31546/2017 and UIDB/00099/2020.
+We thank the anonymous referee for useful comments that improved the paper.
+We thank Miguel Zumalacarregui and Carlos Garc\'ia Garc\'ia for their help with {\sc MontePython}.
+We also thank Dan Scolnic, Dillon Brout, Myriam Rodrigues, Claudia Guti\'errez, Yukei Murakami, Ben Stahl, and Joe Anderson for useful discussions.
+S.G.G., A.M., and A.P.A. acknowledge support by FCT under Project CRISP PTDC/FIS-AST-31546/2017 and UIDB/00099/2020.
 Support for A.V.F.'s supernova research group at U.C.
-Berkeley has been provided by the TABASGO Foundation, Gary and Cynthia Bengier (T.d.J. is a Bengier Postdoctoral Fellow), the Christopher R. Redlich Fund, and the Miller Institute for Basic Research in Science.
-L.G. was funded by the European Union's Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement No. 839090.
+Berkeley has been provided by the TABASGO Foundation, Gary and Cynthia Bengier (T.d.J. is a Bengier Postdoctoral Fellow), the Christopher R. Redlich Fund, and the Miller Institute for Basic Research in Science (A.V.F. is a Miller Senior Fellow).
+We also acknowledge the support of NASA {\it Hubble Space Telescope} grant GO-15640 from the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS 5-26555.
+L.G. acknowledges financial support from the Spanish Ministry of Science, Innovation and Universities (MICIU) under the 2019 Ram\'on y Cajal program RYC2019-027683 and from the Spanish MICIU project PID2020-115253GA-I00.